tanoconsulting/ezmigrationbundle2/README.md

-TanoConsulting eZ-Migration-2 Bundle
+Wizhippo Ibexa-Migration-Bundle
 ====================================

-The replacement of [kaliop/ezmigrationbundle](https://github.com/kaliop-uk/ezmigrationbundle) for eZPlatform 3.
+The replacement of [kaliop/ezmigrationbundle](https://github.com/kaliop-uk/ezmigrationbundle) for Ibexa 4.

-This bundle makes it easy to programmatically deploy changes to eZPlatform database structure and contents.
+This bundle makes it easy to programmatically deploy changes to Ibexa database structure and contents.

 It is inspired by the [DoctrineMigrationsBundle](http://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html)